Jacques du Toit (rugby union): Southern Kings

 Jacques du Toit joins the Southern Kings in 2019 after they experienced a rocky Pro14 2020-19 season.
 After just a few months, du Toit discussions emerge that he will be announced as the Southern Kings 2020-21 captain.
 These plans are however hindered because of the global COVID-19 pandemic and soon after, the Southern Kings go into voluntary liquidation.

 Bath Rugby

 Following his time in South Africa, du Toit signed with English Premiership Rugby side Bath with immediate effect in January 2021.

 He was initially called to join the club as injury cover for 6 months during the 2020/21 season, but his contract was soon extended to the 2021/22 Gallagher Premiership season too.
 After being carried off the field in May and sustaining what seemed to be a serious ankle injury, du Toit made a miraculous recovery and was on the field again the following week.
 He has played an astonishing 762 minutes in 20 appearances during the 2021/22 season, making him one of the most regular faces in the Premiership league to date.

+Zebre Parma

+For 2022−23 season, he signed for italian team Zebre Parma in the United Rugby Championship.